David Eason Takes Daughter To The Fair, Shows Off Weapons On Instagram After Jenelle Evans Confirms Divorce

-Former Teen Mom 2 star David Eason may be in the midst of a messy split from his estranged wife, Jenelle Evans, but that didn’t stop him from enjoying a night out with his daughter Maryssa and his nephew on Wednesday night.
+Former Teen Mom 2 star David Eason may be in the midst of a messy split from his estranged wife, Jenelle Evans, but that didn’t stop him from enjoying a night out with his daughter Maryssa and his nephew Wednesday night.

-As Evans continues to keep a low profile after confirming her plans to divorce Eason on October 31 after two years of marriage, Eason has been quite active on his social media pages and in his latest Instagram post, he can be seen posing alongside his oldest child, 11-year-old Maryssa, who he shares with an ex-girlfriend.
+As Evans continues to keep a low profile — after confirming on October 31 that she plans to divorce Eason after two years of marriage — Eason has been quite active on his social media pages.
+In his latest Instagram post, he can be seen posing alongside his oldest child, 11-year-old Maryssa, whom he shares with an ex-girlfriend.

-While Eason didn’t include his nephew in the photo, he confirmed he was present in the comments section of the photo and also said he and the children were at a fair in North Carolina.
+While Eason didn’t include his nephew in the photo, he confirmed in the comment section of the photo that his nephew was there.
+He also said that he and the children were at a fair in North Carolina.

 Also in the comments section of his post, Eason was forced to fight back after a fan suggested that Maryssa looked uncomfortable as she posed alongside her father.